If you thought left-out ladders on parade routes were an issue that’s just the bottom rung.

-Looking to halt a new trend in New Orleans, City Hall has issued a statement asking Mardi Gras revelers to please, please, please stop reserving spots along the parade routes by using body outlines that resemble those found at murder scenes.
+Looking to halt a trend in New Orleans, City Hall has issued a statement asking Mardi Gras revelers to please, please, please stop reserving spots along the parade routes by using body outlines that resemble those found at murder scenes.

-“I’m so used to seeing dozens of murders every day here [New Orleans] that I didn’t think anything of the increase in outlines.
+“I’m so used to seeing tons of murders every day here [New Orleans] that I didn’t think anything of the increase in outlines.
 Sure, it would have been significantly more murders than usual, but, really, what’s usual anymore?” said Sgt.
 Chris Caden, a crime scene investigator for the New Orleans Police Department.

 “They can’t tell if my outlines are the real thing or if the ones next to them are.
 And by the time they figure it out, we’ll be long gone.”